zoubohao/Deep-Learning-Knowledge-Files/README.md

 # Deep-Learning-Knowledge-Files
-Those files are knowledge which i have learned before.
+Those files are theses which i have read.
 Upload to this repository to prevent forget.